HiMTok: Learning Hierarchical Mask Tokens for Image Segmentation with Large Multimodal Model: Experiments

 \subsection{General Image Understanding}

 After learning image segmentation, our model continues to maintain its comprehensive image understanding capabilities, which is crucial.

 We compare our model with the baseline on MME~\cite{fu2023mme}.
-As shown in \cref{tab:general}, our model is comparable to InternVL2.5-8B across various dimensions.
+As in \cref{tab:general}, our model is comparable to InternVL2.5-8B across various dimensions.
 The joint learning of segmentation even brings some promotion in image understanding of some areas, \eg , position, scene.
-However, the performance drops in some dimensions, which may be due to the lack of diverse and high-quality data in this segmentation-oriented version.
-For example, we do not incorporate data on celebrity and OCR.
+However, the performance drops in some dimensions, which is due to the lack of diverse and high-quality data in this segmentation-oriented version.
+For example, we do not specially incorporate data on celebrity and OCR.
+This also explains why the performance of \name (ft) differs significantly across the dimensions: the segmentation data we used has stronger bias on existence and scene than others.
+The model retains intrinsic semantic understanding, despite being fine-tuned exclusively on segmentation data.
 More results on the general image understanding are listed in \cref{sup:general}.